 The Line 6 DL4 Stompbox Delay Modeler came out well over 10 years ago and has built up a reputation for being the go-to delay pedal.
 There are many popular guitarists who swear by the DL4.
-I finally got my hands on one so in this review I will share with you my thoughts on the DL4 and how it compares to delay pedals available today.
+I finally got my hands on one so in this review, I will share with you my thoughts on the DL4 and how it compares to delay pedals available today.
 I will mainly compare it to the TC Electronic Flashback X4 which is the closest comparison in terms of price and features.

 15 Delay Models

 The DL4 has 15 effects modeled on popular delay gear as shown on the knob to the right.
 They advertise 16 effects, but the loop sampler should be considered separately.
 The chances are if you hear delay used in a song, you can replicate it on the DL4.
-The DL4 processes in 24-bit true stereo which means that the left signal stays left and the right signal stays right.
+The DL4 processes in 24-bit true stereo which mean that the left signal stays left and the right signal stays right.
 In practical terms that means you could easily run two signal paths to two separate amps for a nice wide stereo effect.

 It’s also worth mentioning that the looper works in mono so both inputs will be taken simultaneously.
 So if you do plan on using the DL4 in a stereo setup, be aware that the looper works in mono.